Kanban-Zai/marketing/product-model.md

+# What is a product model?

+Building a product model is hard.
+It is NOT a one person job.
+It requires insight from the client and the team as a whole.

+## Business Rules

+* The product model is a collection of well considered business rules.
+* Business rules are powerful.
+They should be considered carefully before inclusion.
+* Reconfiguration of business rules can produce cubic increases in time to market.
+* Business rules can be mutually exclusive and therefore should be carefully considered.

+## Market Fit

+Business rules alone cannot determine the final shape of the product.
+Consumer behavior, understanding and acceptance all play a part in the product model.
+Some business rules just will not work in some classifications of the market and will in others.

+Determining market fit is traditional and important part of the business process, and more so now.
+Questions like what is the public appetite for the idea? and what is the Problem being solved? can cause major changes to the business rules if answered incorrectly or if the answers change down the track.

+Whatever the case may be, certain business rules maybe have to be added, removed or adjusted to fit the product to the market.
+This could cause a cascade of changes in the product model.

+* Business rules do not exist in a vacuum.

+## Technology fit

+Technology is the method by which your product will manifest itself in the market.

+It can also be thought of as an "automation model".

+If your business model dictates an outcome that the technology just cannot deliver then that business rule will require some consideration.

+As with market fit considerations a technology mismatch this can lead to a cascade failure of the business rules.

+Ostensibly technological fit is less about actual technology and more capability.
+Sometimes we are talking tech, sometimes it could be a 100 monkeys locked in a room with typewriters.

+Both are a form of automation.

+Both provide a capability.

+Both are scalable.

+Both require no extrodinary skill on the part of the business entity.

+All that matters is what can be done and what cannot be done and how that fits the product model and the market.

+* Business rules do not exist in a vacuum.

+# TOOLS

+ZDOF
+Extinction Grids
+Pyramid of death

+delet eeverything below this....?

 # INTRODUCTION - This page is unfinished

 The purpose of vision is to take the idea proposition of the client and form it into